 - Categorisation according to industry best practice frameworks including MITRE ATT&CK.

-- Forensic analysis of telemetry data stored in Samurai XDR.
+- Forensic analysis of telemetry data stored in the Samurai platform.

 - Malware analysis; and